Tips N Recipes

 How to make a low FODMAP strawberry smoothie?

-smoothie ingredients in a blending jar
+milk is added to other strawberry smoothie ingredients in a blending jar.

 Pour this smoothie into a glass with ice cubes and sprinkle desiccated coconut over it.